tytydraco/yessleep/out/She_Thinks_I_Dont_Remember_Their_Faces_Pt_3.md

 “Where am I?
 Can I leave?
 I don’t want to be here.”

 Sandra shakes her head sadly, “You need to get better.
 I miss you so much, Alice but this is a good sign.
 I come every day at 9am and each day you have gotten better.
-I need you at home with me, why would you stop taking your meds?
-You know what happens when you do. “
+I need you at home with me, so badly. “

 I mutely shake my head.
 I do not know.
 I am not a good bartender.
 I was never a bartender.
 I must have said the last part out loud and Sandra’s eyes filled with tears.